artof-ilvo/artof-ilvo.github.io/docs/source/mechatronic-layer.rst

 .. note::

-   All safety measures must be implemented within the mechatronic layer by national legislation.
+   All safety measures must be implemented within the mechatronic layer.
-   The operational layer does not include safety features and should only be used on products approved for autonomous operation by national legislation.
+   The operational layer does not include safety features and should only be used on products approved for autonomous operation in accordance with national legislation.

 Safety state diagram